-Application procedures: The application process for the Frank Knox Memorial Fellowship at Harvard University for students from Canada is managed by the Association of Universities and Colleges of Canada (AUCC).
+Application procedures: The application process for the Frank Knox Memorial Fellowship at Harvard University for students from Canada is managed by Universities Canada.

 Candidates interested in applying must use the official Frank Knox Memorial Fellowship at Harvard University application form, which can be downloaded (see below).
-The applicant must submit the full application package directly to the AUCC postmarked no later than November 30, 2012.
+The applicant must submit the full application package directly to the Universities Canada postmarked no later than November 30, 2012.
 The full application package must include:

 - a completed Frank Knox Memorial Fellowship at Harvard University application form;